drakkan/sftpgo/docs/full-configuration.md

 </details>
 <details><summary><font size=4>Plugins</font></summary>

-- **plugins**, list of external plugins. :warning: Please note that the plugin system is experimental, the exposed configuration parameters and interfaces may change in a backward incompatible way in future.
+- **plugins**, list of external plugins. :warning: Please note that the plugin system is experimental, the configuration parameters and interfaces may change in a backward incompatible way in future.
 Each plugin is configured using a struct with the following fields:
   - `type`, string.
 Defines the plugin type.
 Supported types: `notifier`, `kms`, `auth`, `metadata`.
   - `notifier_options`, struct.
 Defines the options for notifier plugins.
     - `fs_events`, list of strings.
 Defines the filesystem events that will be notified to this plugin.